Mid Glamorgan Wedding Venues - Craig Y Nos Castle Wedding Venue

 3. As Mid Glamorgan has 6 districts, their place names might make useful table names: Cynon Valley, Ogwr, Merthyr Tydfil, Rhondda, Rhymney Valley, Taff-Ely.
 This assumes you have a need for only 6 table names, though you can add a few more towns from Glamorgan as required up to the number of wedding tables you need.

 4. See the Merthyr Tydfil page for the fascinating industrial history of Merthyr Tydfil in iron and then coal production.
-You may find some further wedding
+You may find some further wedding ideas on the Merthyr Tydfil page that you could incorporate into a Mid Glamorgan themed wedding.

-the “crucible of the Industrial Revolution”, so it does make some sense to feature Glamorgan’s story in the context of the Industrial Revolution.
+5. Remember how the Industrial Revolution was celebrated in the 2012 London Olympics.
+Glamorgan was termed the “crucible of the Industrial Revolution”, so it does make some sense to feature Glamorgan’s story in the context of the Industrial Revolution.
 You could even get some inspiration from viewing a video of the opening ceremony of the 2012 Olympics.

-models of local landmarks and buildings, railway stations, churches, bridges, viaducts, stadiums, museums and other places of interest.
+6. Celebrate the architectural heritage of Wales with table settings featuring models of local landmarks and buildings, railway stations, churches, bridges, viaducts, stadiums, museums and other places of interest.
 Or choose a local place of interest to your home area for your wedding cake, wedding cake topper or wedding table centres.

-able names based on the main towns in Glamorgan would be fairly individual and representative of your roots in Glamorgan.
+7. Wedding table names based on the main towns in Glamorgan would be fairly individual and representative of your roots in Glamorgan.
 You could name your tables after each main town and city.
 Choices include: Cardiff, Barry, Bridgend, Cowbridge, Penarth, Porthcawl, Glynneath, Aberdare, Caerphilly, Pontypridd, Maesteg, Merthyr Tydfil, Mountain Ash, Swansea, Neath and Port Talbot.

 8. If Rugby is your interest, the various Rugby teams of Glamorgan could feature in your table names, while similarly the many boxing greats of Glamorgan could feature.
-However b
+However both these ideas are really only applicable if you have a strong connection with either sport.

 Are you looking for a local venue in or near to Mid Glamorgan, or a 'destination wedding venue'?